Monday

 A random selection of tools from the same category.

-Teamwork helps organize work so tasks, ownership, and deadlines are not scattered across email, chat, and notes.
-It fits client projects where deadlines, ownership, time spent, and ongoing communication need to be tracked.
+Notion helps organize work so tasks, ownership, and deadlines are not scattered across email, chat, and notes.
+It fits teams that need to connect knowledge and work: documents, processes, content plans, lightweight CRM views, or internal wikis.
 It makes the most sense when the team keeps simple rules and uses the tool as a shared source of truth for work.

 add_circle Missing a tool?